On this page

 To run MongoDB (i.e. the

-mongodprocess) manually as a background process, run:
+mongodprocess) manually as a background process, issue the following:

 For macOS running Intel processors: